ff14wed/aetherometer/README.md

 Then try out some [plugins](#plugins-list)!

+> **Because Aetherometer fundamentally does not read memory, you should either start Aetherometer before starting any instance of FFXIV, or simply switch zones if you are already logged in.
+Otherwise, Aetherometer will not have a complete set of data from the game.**

 If you're a developer interested in Aetherometer, see [here](#for-developers).

 ## Features

-Aetherometer is capable of supporting many different use cases, including parsing combat data for trigger or DPS logging purposes, display of player and enemy movement on the map, crafting progress, etc.
+Aetherometer is capable of supporting many different use cases, including parsing live combat data for trigger or DPS logging purposes, display of player and enemy movement on the map, crafting progress, etc.

+While Aetherometer does not read memory to capture information from the game, it is capable of retrieving extremely useful information just from reading data from the network.
+This also has the advantage of potentially being faster than the game itself can process the data.

 ## Plugins